shreyesss/HDRSplat/README.md

 <br>

 ## Benchmarking (Coming Soon)
-To render and evalaute the models mentioned in the paper for benchmarking:
+To render and evalaute the models presented by us in the paper for benchmarking:
 1. Download our trained checkpoints:

     i.
 [HDRSplat](Link1)